 What is the withdrawal limit set by banks?

 The specific withdrawal limits and amounts vary across all banks in India.
-You can check your bank account terms and conditions on your welcome kit that you get when you open the bank account.
+You can check your bank account terms and conditions in your welcome kit, which you get when you open the bank account.

 What Are the Charges Per Excess Limits?